A Brief History of the Boer War: Participants, Battles, and Legacy

 British Counteroffensive and Boer Guerrilla Tactics

-After the Battle of Paardeberg, the British seized momentum.
-By June 1900, they had taken control of Johannesburg and Pretoria, the capital of Transvaal.
-Yet, this marked only the end of conventional warfare.
-The Boers, rather than capitulating, resorted to guerrilla tactics under leaders such as Louis Botha, Jan Smuts, and Koos de la Rey.
-This shift in strategy led to a protracted war and increased the British casualty count.
+Following the Battle of Paardeberg, the British gained the initiative.
+By June 1900, they had captured Johannesburg and Pretoria, the Transvaal capital.
+However, this only signalled the end of the conventional phase of the war.
+The Boers did not surrender but instead turned to guerrilla warfare, led by Louis Botha, Jan Smuts, and Koos de la Rey.
+This prolonged the war and increased British casualties.

 Scorched Earth Policy and Concentration Camps